shinxinyangdemo/shinxinyangdemo.github.io/README.md

 <!-- Improved Description -->
 <p>
-    <b>Way better mixed to my ears now.</b> Focusing on tech house—one of today’s most popular genres.
+   Focusing on tech house—one of today’s most popular genres.
 They showcase my latest mixing & mastering style, structures, and arrangements, laying the groundwork for my upcoming project.
 </p>

 <!-- Add CSS for Flexbox (if not already included) -->